bagnaram/terraform-k8s-cluster/README.md

 Deployment of Kubernetes on AWS, etc via Terraform

 The goal of this page is to have a functional testbed kubernetes cluster that leverages Terraform.
-Some of the

 ## Prerequisites